skyzyx/organizing-mp3/README.md

     ```

     Some of these dependencies are GPL-licensed.
 This will matter more in the "Licensing" section, at the end of this document.

+### Installation (Windows)

+TBD.
+I need to boot up my Windows VM and do some testing.

 ## Basic usage (macOS/Linux)